PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   * ``maxConcurrentTCPConnections=0``: int - Maximum number of concurrent incoming TCP connections.
 The default is 0 which means unlimited.
   * ``releaseBuffers=true``: bool - Whether OpenSSL should release its I/O buffers when a connection goes idle, saving roughly 35 kB of memory per connection.
   * ``enableRenegotiation=false``: bool - Whether secure TLS renegotiation should be enabled.
 Disabled by default since it increases the attack surface and is seldom used for DNS.
+  * ``keepIncomingHeaders``: bool - Whether to retain the incoming headers in memory, to be able to use :func:`HTTPHeaderRule` or :meth:`DNSQuestion.getHTTPHeaders`.
+Default is false.
+Before 1.8.0 the headers were always kept in-memory.

 .. function:: addTLSLocal(address, certFile(s), keyFile(s) [, options])